Fury To Fight Usyk For Undisputed Heavyweight Crown On February 17 - UrduPoint

 Fury To Fight Usyk For Undisputed Heavyweight Crown On February 17

-London, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2023) Tyson Fury and Oleksandr Usyk will fight for the undisputed heavyweight title in Saudi Arabia on February 17, the organisers announced on Thursday.
+London, (APP - UrduPoint / Pakistan Point News - 17th Nov, 2023) Tyson Fury vowed to deliver a "fight for the ages" as his "historic" clash with Oleksandr Usyk for the undisputed heavyweight title was confirmed for February 17 in Saudi Arabia.

 British star Fury will put his WBC belt on the line, with the WBA, IBF and WBO titles held by Ukraine's Usyk also up for grabs in Riyadh.